dirkgietelink/GildedRose-Refactoring-Kata/_Java/RefactoringExplanation.md

 * Implemented factory pattern for creating the specific type of ItemUpdater.
 * Refactored the GildedRose application to use the factory.
 * Code is in acceptable refactored state, so I enabled the tests for conjured items and implemented its functionality.
+* For further optimizations look at the git log of my  forked repo on Github.

 ### Github reference
 [Gilded Rose fork on Github dirkgietelink](https://github.com/dirkgietelink/GildedRose-Refactoring-Kata)